 Buildings are some of the biggest consumers of energy in the United States.
-According to the U.S. Energy Information Agency (EIA), commercial and residential buildings account for 74% of all electricity generated and 40% of all energy used in the United States, approximately 40 quadrillion BTUs of energy each year.
+The Southeast has some of the nation’s highest energy bills, while having some of the lowest rates, leaving over 33% of Southerners grappling with energy insecurity.
 Optimizing the use of energy within the built environment through energy efficiency measures not only improves the performance of our homes and workplaces, it also reduces energy bills and provides comfortable, healthy indoor environments where we can work, live, and play.

-To this end, SEEA provides technical assistance, education, and resources that help business leaders, policymakers, and building occupants make informed decisions about their use of energy.
+SEEA provides technical assistance, education, and resources that inform business leaders, policymakers, and building occupants about their use of energy and the impact that improved energy efficiency can have on day-to-day life.
 Working with a range of stakeholders across the Southeast, SEEA has conducted evidence-based research and developed programs to assist those making decisions about the built environment on issues that include:

 - Residential and commercial building energy code adoption and compliance